Skip navigation

 Research Topics

-• Pedagogical strategies for using ICT in the classroom, currently focusing on interactive whiteboards and their role in supporting classroom dialogue
+• Pedagogical strategies for using digital technologies in the classroom, including mobile devices and interactive display screens; particular interests are the role of technology in supporting classroom dialogue and analysing multimedia dialogue.

 Research Projects

-This programme of work synthesises and disseminates the 'T-MEDIA' project and prior research.
-Its aims are to consolidate and develop a distinctive line of empirical enquiry and theorising about the critical role of the secondary teacher in purposefully exploiting interactive whiteboards to support subject learning.
-The Fellowship activities include
+This programme of work synthesised and disseminated the 'T-MEDIA' project and prior research.
+It aimed to consolidate and develop a distinctive line of empirical enquiry and theorising about the critical role of the secondary teacher in purposefully exploiting interactive whiteboards to support subject learning.
+The Fellowship activities included

 Teacher mediation of subject learning with ICT: A multimedia approach (T-MEDIA).